Haiylu/CS-4720-Hoo-s-List/README.md

 # CS-4720-Hoo-s-List
-Allows college student to buy and sell products
+It allows college students to buy and sell products

 # Setup Instructions